tktracker/IntuneDocs/intune/fundamentals/quickstart-create-user.md

 1. Sign in to the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?LinkId=698854) with the same credentials you used to sign in to Intune.
 2. Select **Users** > **Active Users**, and then select the user you just created.
 3. Select the **Licenses and Apps** tab.
-4. Under **Select location**, select a location for the user if it's not already set.
+4. Under **Select location**, select a location for the user, if it's not already set.
 2. Select the **Intune** check box in the **Licenses** section.
 If another license includes Intune, you can select that license.
 The displayed [product name](https://docs.microsoft.com/azure/active-directory/users-groups-roles/licensing-service-plan-reference) is used as the service plan in Azure management.

     ![Select the location and Intune license](./media/quickstart-create-user/create-user-03.png)